 from urllib2 import urlopen

-For the example codes given above, just make sure to use your own token and replace the URL of the page that you wish to crawl.
+For the example codes above, use your token and replace the URL of the page you wish to crawl.

-In some use cases, taking a screenshot of a webpage you are crawling will be more efficient to keep track of the visual changes.
-Crawlbase (formerly ProxyCrawl) has an API dedicated just for that, and those screenshots can be sent directly to the cloud storage as well.
+Sometimes, taking a screenshot of a webpage you are crawling will be more efficient in keeping track of the visual changes.
+Crawlbase (formerly ProxyCrawl) has an API dedicated just for that, and you can also send those screenshots directly to the cloud storage.

-Of course, sending the data is just one part of it and the convenience and flexibility of cloud storage don’t stop there.
-It can be managed without difficulty via the API or through the user’s web account.
+Of course, sending the data is just one part of it, and the convenience and flexibility of cloud storage continue beyond there.
+It is easy to manage without difficulty via the API or through the user’s web account.
 From the user’s account, a dedicated dashboard for stored data will let you search for any saved data and show all of the requests sent from the Crawling API, Crawler, and Screenshot API that includes the requests headers with a quick view of each request.

-If going to the dashboard is not your thing, or at least not possible with your workflow, Crawlbase (formerly ProxyCrawl) has prepared some parameters that will let you manage your storage via the API.
+If going to the dashboard is not your thing, or at least not possible with your workflow, Crawlbase (formerly ProxyCrawl) has prepared some parameters to let you manage your Storage via the API.

 Any requests sent to the Storage API should start with the following base part:

-Each saved request will have two identifiers, URL and RID, in which both of them can be used to manage (view or delete) your data.
+Each saved request will have two identifiers, URL and RID, which can easily manage (view or delete) your data.

 To view or retrieve a crawled page (HTML or JSON), do an API call as shown below:

-Since the storage is limited, you may sometimes want to delete unwanted or old data from the cloud.
-This can be done quickly by sending a DELETE request with the correct RID and token.
+Due to the limited Storage, you may sometimes want to delete unwanted or old data from the Cloud.
+You can quickly delete a token and RID by sending a DELETE request.

 curl -X DELETE https://api.crawlbase.com/storage?token=_USER_TOKEN_&rid=RID

-By default, a maximum of 10,000 documents can be stored in the cloud with a retention of up to 14 days which is currently for free upon signing up.
-It should be plenty for starters or for clients who needed to test the service.
+By default, you can store a maximum of 10,000 documents in the Cloud with a retention of up to 14 days which is currently free upon signing up.
+It should be plenty for starters or clients needing to test the service.
 However, if you need to store more data and have longer data retention, you can opt for the Developer or Business plan.
 You can learn more about Crawlbase (formerly ProxyCrawl)’s cloud storage pricing here.

-In this article, it was shown that the Storage API can be used in conjunction with most of the Crawlbase (formerly ProxyCrawl) products including the Crawling API, the Crawler, and Screenshot API.
-You’ve seen how easy it is to save HTML, JSON, or even JPEG results to the cloud with just a few lines of code.
-We’ve also tackled how straightforward it is to manage the storage using the dashboard or through the API.
+Crawlbase (formerly ProxyCrawl) API is compatible with most Storage APIs products, including the Smart Proxy, the Crawler, Screenshot API and Crawling API.
+With this proxy scraper you can scrape data anonymously with its unlimited proxies and store it in the cloud.
+Cloud storage service lets your store your scraped data on the cloud You’ve seen how easy it is to save HTML, JSON, or JPEG results to the Cloud with just a few lines of code.
+We’ve also tackled how straightforward it is to manage the Storage using the dashboard or API.

-With Crawlbase (formerly ProxyCrawl)’s cloud storage solution, you can always stay ahead of rapid storage growth propelled by new data sources and evolving technologies.
+With Crawlbase (formerly ProxyCrawl)’s online storage solution, you can always stay ahead of rapid storage growth propelled by new data sources and evolving technologies.